 - Participated or cooperated in an Office of Institutional Equity investigation, or

 - Was otherwise associated with an Office of Institutional Equity investigation.

-University community members found to have engaged in retaliation in violation of the Non-Discrimination Statement will be subject to disciplinary action.
+Incidents of harassment and discrimination will be met with appropriate disciplinary action, up to and including dismissal, expulsion, or termination from KSU.
+University community members found to have engaged in retaliation in violation of the Non-Discrimination Policy will be subject to disciplinary action.